handiko/Arduino-Experiment/README.md

 # Arduino-Project
-Simple arduino projects for excercise
+Simple arduino projects for excercise.
+Still int the most raw form, don't have any good documentation.
+Just for early experimentation.